FlightControl-Master/slate/source/includes/Core.Database.md

 <h4> Parameters </h4>
 * [DATABASE](#database-class)
 self
-* <u>Function()</u> IteratorFunction : The function that will be called when there is was a player in the database.
+* <u>Function()</u> IteratorFunction : The function that will be called for each object in the database.
 The function needs to accept a UNIT parameter.

 <h4> Returns </h4>
 * [DATABASE](#database-class)